-Most People Are Familiar with Noise – But What Is It Really, and How Does It Affect Us?
 Noise is defined as unwanted or unpleasant sound.
 All types of noise—from concerts to road traffic—can have an impact on the human body.
-Even if the noise isn’t loud enough to damage hearing, it can still affect…
+Even if the noise isn’t loud enough to damage hearing, it can still affect other parts of the body.

 You are here: Home -> Knowledge center -> What Is Noise and Why Should It Be Reduced?